g0rbe/gorbe.io/content/posts/protocols/dns/implementation-and-specification.md

 - a pointer
 - a sequence of labels ending with a pointer

-Pointers can only be used for occurences of a domain name where the format is not class specific.
+Pointers can only be used for occurrences of a domain name where the format is not class specific.
 If this were not the case, a name server or resolver would be required to know the format of all RRs it handled.
 As yet, there are no such cases, but they may occur in future RDATA